- What is a Public Defender?

 assists the attorneys in determining the pro's and con's about actually

-Answer: In a misdemeanor charge, this is much like
+Answer: In a misdemeanor case, this is much like

-a plea disposition meeting held before a settlement conference.
+a plea disposition held before a settlement conference.
 The

 purpose of this hearing is to determine whether or not the case can be